superhos/vue-baberrage/README.md

 - Fixed issues.

 ## Future
-I am developing `Vue-Babarrage-Plus`, difference between `Vue-Barrage` and `Vue-Babarrage-Plus` is former will be used for a tool, and `Plus` is a babarrage system.
+I am developing `Vue-Baberrage-Plus`, difference between `Vue-Barrage` and `Vue-Baberrage-Plus` is former will be used for a tool, and `Plus` is a baberrage system.